San Antonio Events

 In addition to its many cultural and historic landmarks, this travel destination hosts a number of outstanding festivals and events that may coincide with your visit.

-Who needs to ring in the New Year with a lonely little bell?
-At Celebrate San Antonio , there's music and noisemaking aplenty—you'll hear tunes blaring from multiple stages, count down to midnight with thousands of other horn-blowing revelers and take in an impressive fireworks display showcasing the Tower of the Americas.
+Ring in the New Year at Celebrate San Antonio , where you can hear music from multiple stages, count down to midnight with thousands of other horn-blowing revelers and take in an impressive fireworks display showcasing the Tower of the Americas.

 Courtesy of San Antonio Stock Show & Rodeo/Greg Westfall

-When February moseys around, shine up your spurs and gallop on over to the 18-day San Antonio Stock Show & Rodeo for roping, bucking and lassoing rodeo performances and many more fun things to do with friends.
-You'll stomp your boots to a doozy of a music lineup; fiddlers, strummers and singers abound.
-And you'll certainly make time for a little shopping in between events—there are more than 600 vendors selling everything from Old West decor to leather goods.
-Giddyup, little doggie!
-More than 2 million rodeo fans attend this event annually.
+If your trip is in February, head to the 18-day San Antonio Stock Show & Rodeo for roping, bucking and lassoing rodeo performances.
+You'll stomp your boots to a music lineup of fiddlers, strummers and singers.
+Make time for a little shopping in between events—there are more than 600 vendors selling everything from Old West decor to leather goods.

-Shine up your shillelagh and dust off your green bowler when St. Patrick's Day rolls around in Fiesta City; energetic street and river parades prove residents are experts at honoring Ireland's patron saint and at partying.
-During St. Patrick's Day Parade & Festival , the San Antonio River is temporarily renamed the "River Shannon” when it's dyed a bright shamrock green.
+When St. Patrick's Day rolls around in Fiesta City, see energetic street and river parades during the St. Patrick's Day Parade & Festival , when the San Antonio River is temporarily renamed the "River Shannon” when it's dyed a bright shamrock green.

 Browse the work of more than 100 artists in La Villita during the Starving Artists Show , held the first weekend in April.
 April also brings San Antonio's biggest party of the year— Fiesta San Antonio .
-It began back in 1891 with the first fiesta event, the Battle of Flowers, a parade held in remembrance of fallen Texas heroes.
+It began back in 1891 with the Battle of Flowers, a parade held in remembrance of fallen Texas heroes.
 Now an 11-day, citywide celebration that takes place the week of San Jacinto Day (April 21), the fiesta has expanded its theme to observe Pan-American cultures, too.
-Entertainment includes carnivals, concerts, sports competitions, fireworks, ethnic edibles, art exhibits and parades.
-Possibly the most distinctive features of the celebration—which draws more than 3 million festivalgoers each year—are the cascarones, decorated confetti-filled eggshells sold for the express purpose of being crushed on any heads that happen to be within reach.
+Entertainment includes carnivals, concerts, sports competitions, fireworks, ethnic foods, art exhibits and parades.

-Early May—when the sound of mariachis carries across town on a warm breeze—brings Cinco de Mayo celebrations commemorating the day in 1862 when Mexican troops defeated an invading French army.
+Early May brings Cinco de Mayo celebrations commemorating the day in 1862 when Mexican troops defeated an invading French army.
 From noon until midnight at Market Square, you'll enjoy 2 days of spicy south-of-the-border food and music.
 And, speaking of music, there's the Tejano Conjunto Festival en San Antonio in mid-May at Rosedale Park.
 The sound of accordions, rock ballads and big bands—both electrified and unplugged—will fill your ears for 5 days, as the region's best Tex-Mex and Latin musical groups showcase everything from traditional Conjunto-style music to more contemporary Tejano tunes.
-Only the municipal sound code's the limit, so grab a partner and comienza a bailar (start dancing)!

 In June, check out the Texas Folklife Festival , a 3-day fete that remembers the diverse ethnic and cultural people who settled the state.
 Some 40 groups share their stories, crafts, music and foods at the festival, which is hosted by The UTSA Institute of Texan Cultures in Hemisfair.
 The following month, the July 4th Celebration is an Independence Day bash with a motorcycle parade and an array of musical performances by local bands at Market Square.

 The Diez y Seis celebration in mid-September focuses on the city's Mexican heritage.
 There's also a lot of German heritage in San Antonio; you can experience it at Wurstfest in the German-settled village of New Braunfels.
-For 10 days in November, hang out with Texans dressed to the nines in lederhosen and dirndls, all while sampling thick potato pancakes, zesty sausages and mouthwatering strudels from nearby restaurants.
-How about a polka or a couple of waltzes?
-Oom-pah-pah!
+For 10 days in November, hang out with Texans dressed in lederhosen and dirndls, all while sampling thick potato pancakes, zesty sausages and mouthwatering strudels from nearby restaurants.

 The holidays are glorious in San Antonio.
 Don't miss the Holiday River Parade and Lighting Ceremony , which kicks off the gift-giving season.
-On the evening after Thanksgiving, thousands congregate at the River Walk after sunset for the electrifying moment when the mayor flips the switch, illuminating riverbank trees in a galaxy of lights to the accompaniment of cheers and whoops.
+On the evening after Thanksgiving, thousands congregate at the River Walk after sunset for the electrifying moment when the mayor flips the switch, illuminating riverbank trees in a galaxy of lights.
 After the lighting, lavishly decorated floats glide down the San Antonio River in a nighttime water parade.
-Bands play, princesses wave, celebrities pose.
-The lights twinkle and reflect in the river, imbuing everything with an air of magic.
-It would be a shame to miss this event, but if you do, take heart: The city doesn't pull the plug on the sparkling lights until New Year's Day.

 The Christmas season is celebrated in colorful Mexican style during Fiestas Navideñas , complete with piñata parties, concerts and a blessing of children's pets by a priest.
 Ford Fiesta de las Luminarias features more than 6,000 candles in sand-filled bags lining the River Walk, symbolically showing the way for the holy family.
 La Gran Posada is an ancient Spanish religious pageant.
 Join the procession as they reenact Mary and Joseph's search for shelter beginning at Milam Park and ending at San Fernando Cathedral.
 In late December or early January, college football fans head to the Alamodome for the Valero Alamo Bowl .